ardoco/rest/architecture_decisions.md

 The endpoints that start the pipeline each proceed in a similar way:
 1. convert the inputMultipartFiles into Files
-2. generate a unique id from the input files, the projectName and the runner/tracelink-type (sad-sam,sad-code,...) to later identify the result using an md5 hash
+2. generate a unique id from the input files, the projectName and the runner/tracelink-type (sad-sam, sad-code,...) to later identify the result using an md5 hash
 3. set up the runner using the input Files
-4. forward the runner to the service layer, to run the pipeline asynchronously in case no result is in the database yet, or simply get the result from the database
+4. forward the runner to the service layer, which runs the pipeline asynchronously in case no result is in the database yet, or which simply gets the result from the database
 5. case runPipeline: return the unique id
 6. case runPipelineAndWait: return unique id and result if present after 60 seconds

 ## Notes on the Architecture
 Handling the result from calling the service is similar for all controllers.
 This similar behaviour can be found in the AbstractController class.\
 Moreover are the endpoints to retrieve the results the same for each controller (meaning, you can also use the getResult-endpoint from sad-sam to query the result from a sam-code pipeline).

-Currently, all controllers have the 2 methods so they can function on their own, but in order to minimize code duplicates and to make the API more intuitive it might make more sense to put them in a separate controller, whose only task it will be to retrieve the result.
-This idea is implemented in the ``extra-result-controller branch``.
+The ResultController allows to retrieve or wait for the result given an id

 ### Remarks
-- So far, the API doesn't allow users to define additional Configs (in the Controller classes) This is because at the time of implementation, these configs (which can be used to define the pipeline in the ArDoCoForSadCodeTraceabilityLinkRecovery) are not used.
+- So far, the API doesn't allow users to define additional Configs (in the Controller classes) This is because at the time of implementation, these configs (which can be used to define the pipeline in the ArDoCoForSadCodeTraceabilityLinkRecovery) are not used by ArDoCo.
   They can be added later as param in the methods of the controller.

 ### Accepted file types:
-- So far no file checks have been implemented and is left to ardoco itself.
+- So far no file checks have been implemented.
+This is left to ArDoCo itself.
 It is only checked whether the file is empty or not.

 ## Service